laroche/tastyworks-pnl/README.md

 - If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
-- Part of 'Verustverrechnungstopf Termingeschäfte' is implemented.
-(Done)
 - Print header with explanation of transaction output.
 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
-- Filter out tax gains due to currency changes for an extra report.
-If the pnl lists currency gains separate, can they be used up to 600 € for tax-free income?
-  Verify currency gains?
 - Does not work with futures.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.